MercuryWorkshop/wisp-protocol/protocol.md

 It is up to the server implementation to interpret the prefix.
 It may be ignored, or used for gatekeeping in order to establish basic password-based authentication.

 ### Establishing a Websocket Connection
 The client must establish the connection by performing a standard websocket handshake.
 The `Sec-WebSocket-Protocol` request header must be present, but the value of the header is unspecified.
-When the server receives the websocket upgrade request, it must only use Wisp v2 if the `Sec-WebSocket-Protocol` header is present, otherwise must act like a Wisp v1 server.
+When the server receives the websocket upgrade request, it must only use Wisp v2 if the `Sec-WebSocket-Protocol` header is present, otherwise it must act like a Wisp v1 server.
 This section does not apply if the underlying network transport is not a websocket.

 ### Handshake Steps
 Immediately after a websocket connection is established, the server must send an INFO packet containing information about the server itself.
 This includes information about the latest supported Wisp version and a list of supported protocols.

+After the client receives the INFO packet from the server, it must decide if the extensions are compatible, and if not, it may reject the connection at this stage.
+If the client chooses to reject the connection, it must send a CLOSE packet with the corresponding reason and a stream ID of 0 before closing the websocket.
+If the connection is to proceed, the client must send an INFO packet describing itself and the supported protocols.
+If the client chooses to authenticate itself, the credentials will be sent here.

+If the client instead receives a CONTINUE packet first, version 1 of the protocol must be used, and the rest of these steps no longer apply.

-Immediately afterwards, the server must send a CONTINUE packet containing the initial buffer size for each stream.
+When the server receives the client's INFO packet, it will either accept or reject the connection.
+If the connection is accepted, it must send a CONTINUE packet containing the initial buffer size for each stream.
 The stream ID for this packet must be set to 0.

-The client must wait for the CONTINUE packet to be received from the server for any communications to continue.
-If it receives the INFO packet first, it must use version 2 of the protocol.
-If it receives the CONTINUE packet first, it must use version 1 of the protocol.
-After it has received an INFO packet from the server, the client must then send an INFO packet to the server describing itself and the extensions it supports.

-While the server waits for an INFO packet from the client, it must assume the client is using version 1 of the protocol.
-After it receives the INFO packet from the client, it will assume version 2 of the protocol is used, and it must validate that the extensions are compatible.

-If there are any critical compatibility issues detected by either party during the handshake, the connection should be immediately closed with a CLOSE packet with reason `0x04` and a stream ID of 0.
+If the connection is rejected, for example due to a compatibility issue or rejected authentication, a CLOSE packet with the corresponding reason must be sent with a stream ID of 0, before the websocket is closed.

+The client must wait for the CONTINUE or CLOSE packet to be received from the server.
 After these steps have been performed, regular communications can begin between the client and server.
 Only extensions that both sides support may be used.